5 Demands for a Top 5 University

 Dear Dr. Fuchs, Dr. Lane, Mr. Daniels, Food Service Advisory Committee, and Dining Services ITN Committee,

 Despite the interrelated nature of food issues, UF lacks a coordinated and integrated approach to ensuring dining and food service fosters equity, health and sustainability.
 As a top-tier land-grant university, reaching for Top 5 status, the current opening for the food service contract provides the opportunity to create robust standards for food procurement and labor that approach health promotion, environmental sustainability, economic development, and social justice from a food-systems lens.
-Adopting high standards for labor and food procurement would offer an opportunity to unite activities across the institution, from research to operations, and would create town-grown collaborations that meet UF’s goals for being a partner with our broader community and receiving designation as a Carnegie Community Engaged Institution (1).
+Adopting high standards for labor and food procurement would offer an opportunity to unite activities across the institution, from research to operations, and would create town-gown collaborations that meet UF’s goals for being a partner with our broader community and receiving designation as a Carnegie Community Engaged Institution (1).

 As one of the largest food buyers in our region, increasing demand for local, sustainable, and just food options will create demand that will provide leverage for infrastructure and program development to address these issues, in turn expanding jobs and community-focused economic development.
 Further, ensuring that these issues are at the forefront of expectations for the dining services contract will help UF meet its commitments with the Association for Sustainability in Higher Education STARS program (2) and the Partnership for a Healthier America Campus initiative.
 (3) Adopting rigorous standards will help UF respond to the desires of their target demographic (4) their campus community as outlined in the UF Food Service Master Plan Memorandum of Findings Summer 2019 and remain competitive with other top universities that have made commitments for their dining services.
 (5)